bob-lytton/AutoAbstracter/summarize_model/README.md

+# Summarization model

-# Summarization model, API and evaluation on CNN dataset
+This file includes the summarization model API we used and the evaluation script on CNN dataset.

 NOTE: Please use to /data and /pretrained directory in to replace the dir here in order to get pretrained weights and dataset.